dipam7/Python_/README.md

 These are some of the projects I've made while learning python.

-There are some more projects that I've made.
+There are some more.
 They run on a tool called [Codeskulptor](http://www.codeskulptor.org/).
 Check them out in the links below.

 [Guess the number](http://www.codeskulptor.org/#user41_qzaX97GhdVPzjO5_1.py)